ldennington/cloud_computing_programming_assignments/assignment_3/milestone_3/README.md

 0. Sleeping for 1 minute to ensure pods are created/running - this was
 not necessary when running commands manually in Milestone 2

-0. Creates the `assignment_3` couchdb database - this replaces the following commands from the manual steps outlined in the [Milestone 2 `README`](../milestone_2/README.md):
+0. Creating the `assignment_3` couchdb database - this replaces the following commands from the manual steps outlined in the [Milestone 2 `README`](../milestone_2/README.md):